LatiosGigetto/Progetto-OOP-UnivPM/README.md

 # How to Use and Available Routes

 After the repository has been cloned, the application can be run in Eclipse as a Spring Boot Application.
+NOTE: The application requires a "config.txt" file in the root folder that contains the token of the user to work properly.
+Due to Facebook's policies, this token can't be provided via GitHub.

 The program is now ready to listen for inputs at http://localhost:8080